• Personal interview (or a reference from a mutual aquaintance) and application required.

 We strongly encourage the apprentice to have a cell phone, not only for personal use, but for emergency roadside needs and communication on the road between markets.
 Cell coverage is improving all the time, depending on your carrier.
 US Cellular, AT&T and Verizon are good, T-mobile and Sprint not so good.
 Please do not have friends or relatives call the farm unless it is an emergency.
 Brad also runs his sailmaking business from the farm, and the phone needs to be free for business.

 There is absolutely no smoking allowed on the farm.
 This is not negotiable.
 We will also not tolerate drug use or underage drinking.
 Responsible use of alcohol is OK.
-At this point in time, we can’t accommodate dogs (too many free-ranging chickens).
+At this point in time, we can’t accommodate dogs (too many free-ranging chickens) as well as our resident Great Pyrenees dogs.

 We like to eat supper together a couple of times during the week, the schedule to be determined after the apprentice arrives.
 This has turned out to be one of the high points of the week, as we entertain each other with travel stories, exchange political and theological points of view.
 We can certainly accomodate vegetarians, but vegans will have to teach us some specialties.
 We also welcome a division of cooking duties, should the apprentice like to cook!